Madan0310/devTinder/src/homework.md

 - Write a dummy auth middleware for admin
 - Write a dummy auth middleware for all user routes, except /user/login
 - Error Handling using app.use("/", (err, req, res, next)= {});

+- Create a free cluster on MongoDB official website (Mongo Atlas)
+- Install mongoose library
+- Connecy your application to the Database "Connection-url"/devTinder
+- Call the connectDB function and connect database before starting application on 3333
+- Create a User Schema and User Model
+- Create /signup API to add data to database
+- Push some documents into database using postman
+- Error Handling using try and catch